TheHive-Project/CortexDocs/analyzer_requirements.md

 If you have access to Malpedia, provide your username as the value for the `username` parameter and the associated password as the value of the `password` parameter then specify a location where the analyzer will download the YARA rules to using the `path` parameter.

-### Maltiverse
-Query the free [Maltiverse](https://maltiverse.com/search) Threat Intelligence platform for enrichment information.

-This analyzer comes in only one flavor, and no specific configuration is required.

 ### Malwares
 Query [Malwares.com](https://www.malwares.com/) and get reports on files, hashes, domain names and IP addresses.